 Address Validator Transformation in a Non-native Environment

 The Address Validator transformation processing in a non-native environment depends on the engine that runs the transformation.

 - Blaze engine.
+Supported with restrictions. - Spark engine.
+Supported with restrictions in batch and streaming mappings. - · Databricks Spark engine.
 Supported with restrictions.

-- Spark engine.
-Supported with restrictions in batch and streaming mappings.

-- · Databricks Spark engine.
-Not supported.